-What Will I Need at Home?
+What will I need at home?

-- Clean, comfy pillow(s) to put under your arm while sitting or to help with positioning at night.
+- Clean, supportive pillow(s) to put under your arm while sitting or to help with positioning at night.

-- You may experience constipation after surgery due to anesthesia and pain medications.
-Over-the-counter medications, diet, exercise (as simple as walking) and fluids may ease constipation.
+- You may have constipation after surgery.
+Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may ease constipation.
 Ask your health-care team about over-the-counter medications that may work for you.